 When scientists create long-acting insulin, they change the structure of natural insulin.
 This is so that it can be absorbed into the bloodstream more gradually.

-The United States Food and Drug Administration (FDA) explain that there are three forms of long-acting insulin currently on the market:
+There are three forms of long-acting insulin currently on the market:

 Below is a summary detailing how each of these work.

 This insulin works over the course of the day.
-Here are some additional details about how it works:

-- Duration: 18 to 24 hours.
+- Duration: 18– 24 hours

-- Brand name: Levemir.
+- Brand name: Levemir

-- Duration: up to 24 hours.
+- Duration: Up to 24 hours

-- Brand names: Lantus, Toujeo, and Basaglar.
+- Brand names: Lantus, Basaglar, and Toujeo

-- Duration: up to 42 hours.
+- Duration: Up to 42 hours

-- Brand name: Tresiba.
+- Brand name: Tresiba